zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- This would work just fine but the problem is that list of possible weathers does not necessarily stay in sync with the type definition if that is altered.
 This is most certainly not a nice thing since we would like to have just a single source for all possible weather types. -->
 This would work just fine, but the problem is that the list of possible weathers does not necessarily stay in sync with the type definitions if the type is altered.
-This is most certainly not good, since we would like to have just one source for all possible weather types.
+This is most certainly not good since we would like to have just one source for all possible weather types.

 <!-- A better solution in this case is to improve the actual Weather type and instead of type alias use the TypeScript [enum](https://www.typescriptlang.org/docs/handbook/enums.html) which allows us to use the actual values in the running code, not only in the compilation phase. -->
-In our case a better solution would be to improve the actual Weather type.
-Instead of a type alias we should use the TypeScript [enum](https://www.typescriptlang.org/docs/handbook/enums.html), which allows us to use the actual values in our code in runtime, not only in the compilation phase.
+In our case, a better solution would be to improve the actual Weather type.
+Instead of a type alias, we should use the TypeScript [enum](https://www.typescriptlang.org/docs/handbook/enums.html), which allows us to use the actual values in our code in runtime, not only in the compilation phase.

 Let us redefine the type <i>Weather</i> as follows: